Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 Study in the UK as an EU / EEA national

-If you currently live in the UK, or have been living in the UK within the last 6 months and intend to continue doing so, please see the information below about eligibility to apply to the EU Settlement Scheme.
+If you currently live in the UK, or have been living in the UK within the last 6 months and intend to return to the UK to continue doing so, please see the information below about eligibility to apply to the EU Settlement Scheme and the UK Home Office webpages.

-It would probably be safest, in terms of reassurance and having evidence of your right to re-enter the UK, if you apply for the EU Settlement Scheme soon.
 You can see information about the EU Settlement Scheme in Appendix EU of the UK Immigration Rules.
-UKVI have noted that the EU Settlement Scheme processing times are usually 5 working days however can take up to one month.
+UKVI have noted that the EU Settlement Scheme processing times are usually around 5 working days however can take longer.

 Once granted, your settlement status will be recorded digitally so you will not receive a document to prove this.
 However, employers, educational institutions, UK Border Officers etc can access this if required.
 Those holding settled or pre-settled status are expected to continue to be able to work, study, and access benefits and services in the UK in the same way they do now.